Size ranking: 34th

 Greek writers such as Strabo and Conon tell us that Canopus is named after the helmsman of the Greek King Menelaus.
 On Menelaus’s return from Troy with Helen his fleet was driven off-course by a storm and landed in Egypt.
 There Canopus died of a snake bite; Helen killed the snake, and she and Menelaus buried Canopus with full honours.
 On that site grew the city of Canopus (the modern Abu Qir) at the mouth of the Nile.
 Fittingly, modern space probes now use Canopus as a navigation star.
 Eratosthenes also knew this star by the name Περίγειος (i.e. Perigeios, or Perigee), in reference to the fact that it remained close to the horizon; this name appeared in Eratosthenes’s entry on Eridanus, not Argo.

 The constellation contains a unique star, Eta Carinae, that flared up to become brighter than Canopus in 1843, but has since faded to the edge of naked-eye visibility.
 Astronomers now think that Eta Carinae is a close pair of hot, very massive stars.
 They cannot be seen directly because they are embedded in a cloud of gas called the Homunculus Nebula that was ejected during the great eruption.
 One or both of the stars will one day explode as a supernova.

+Beta Centauri is called Miaplacidus, but the origin of the name is unknown.
 The second-magnitude stars Epsilon and Iota Carinae, along with Delta and Kappa Velorum to the north in Vela, form a cruciform shape known as the False Cross, sometimes mistaken for the true Southern Cross.
+Epsilon Carinae is called Avior, a name given in or around 1937 by the UK’s Nautical Almanac Office for use in The Air Almanac, a navigation guide produced for the Royal Air Force.
+The RAF specified that all navigation stars should have proper names, so this name was coined for the otherwise unnamed Epsilon Carinae.

 In ancient China, Canopus was known as Laoren, ‘old man’, or sometimes Nanji Laoren, ‘old man of the south pole’.
 He was equated with Shouxing, the god of longevity.